 Communication is Key

 Project management is crucial to any renovation. the Bradburn Group of Companies has developed a client portal that invites homeowners to become our partners in project management.
 It keeps track of both short and long-term progress, utilizing a user-friendly dashboard and messaging system to ensure effective communication every step of the way.

 This tool also helps hold us to a high degree of accountability – all of our progress, and your requests, are easily accessible to the entire team of contractors and management so that we can follow up quickly and efficiently.

 Also, because we upload pictures of the job site, you can keep an eye on your home from anywhere that you have internet access.

-Get ahead on your home renovation today by starting your planning with us at The Bradburn Group.
+Get ahead on your home renovation today by starting your planning with us at the Bradburn Group of Companies.